 The 2020 Olympics

 That the Tokyo 2020 Games, delayed to 2021, were played at Kasumigaseki East was the culmination of a decade of restoration work carried out with the explicit goal of returning the course to Alison’s intent.
-Tom and Logan Fazio worked through the late 2010s to widen corridors that had narrowed, rebuild bunker shapes to their interwar geometry, and restore sight lines that modern maintenance practice had softened.
+Tom Fazio II, working with his son Logan Fazio, led the 2016–2020 restoration to widen corridors that had narrowed, rebuild bunker shapes to their interwar geometry, and restore sight lines that modern maintenance practice had softened.

 The course the world’s best saw in the summer of 2021 was, in a documented way, the course Alison had drawn in 1930.